Patient portrayal

 -

-PFS shows how long people live without their disease growing or spreading.
-Median PFS is the length of time from the start of treatment in a study that half the people lived without their tumors growing or spreading.
+Median progression free survival is the length of time from the start of treatment in a study that half the people lived without their tumors growing or spreading.
+Median is the middle value in a set of measurements—for some, it was shorter; for others, longer.

 Side Effects